mali5820k/Cobralyth/README.md

 Clyth's design goal is simple: keep the language small, keep the runtime powerful, and keep the compiler focused on understanding and lowering the language instead of owning every high-level feature directly.

-Alpha 0.3.0 is the **Foundation Release**.
-It stabilizes the language/runtime boundary, introduces the runtime module layout, consolidates containers around array-backed runtime components, and establishes the shape of future Clyth modules.
+Alpha 0.4.0 is the **Runtime Foundation Release**.
+It moves runtime collections out of compiler-owned backends and into Clyth runtime modules, while preserving compiler ownership of language primitives such as arrays, structs, functions, methods, constructors, generic instantiation, and LLVM lowering.

 ---